jeftekhari/blog/posts/2026-03-30-pretext-is-a-layout-primitive.md

 - scroll anchoring when text loads late
 - editorial layouts that need text to route around an object
 - catching overflow and wrapping problems before they hit prod

-That’s where this stops being “cute text demo” and starts being real UI infrastructure.

 Anyway, I saw a few posts on X, installed the package, and now this post has gravity.
 That feels like a solid use of an afternoon.